An argument in favor of strong scaling for deep neural networks with small datasets: Application

 The latent representation $\vec{y}$, which is of size ${\ell}\times 1$, is then used as input for dense layers that in parallel estimate the parameters $\alpha_i$, $\vec{\mu}_i$ and $\mathbf{\Sigma}_i$, $0\leq i \leq K$.
 Because of the constraint expressed as Equation~\eqref{eq:constraint}, we use \cd{softmax} activation for estimating $\alpha's$.
 We used \cd{tanh} for estimating the components of the mean parameters $\vec{\mu}_i$ which lie in the range $[-1,1]$ representing the domain of the input data.
 Standard deviation and correlation parameters are estimated through \cd{sigmoid} activation and they are composed to build the covariance matrices given by Equation~\ref{eq:covm}.
 Therefore, the parameters of our mixture model can be expressed as

 In total, our architecture estimates $1/2(n^2+3n+2)K$ parameters from the latent representation of 3D lung nodules used as input.
 The last layer in our architecture, called \textit{DeepDensity}, uses the estimated parameters to create the $n$-dimensional density map in Equation~\eqref{eq:mixmultidensity}.
 The resulting density map is compared to the input image according to a loss function of our choice.
-Oliveira and Viana~\cite{oliveira2018lung} present details about the model itself and its learning performance.

 As the training progresses, the autoencoder rapidly learns the overall shapes of 3D nodules.
 However, the very fine details, crucial for creating realistic synthetic nodules during data augmentation, are learnt in a much slower time scale.
 Figure~\ref{fig:prediction} shows an example of the learning process.
 This requires a very long training time and makes the pipeline prohibitive in practice.
 For this reason, we believe that this application is a good example of how parallelization can not only speed-up training processes, but make them feasible.